StuartHan/cse110-w21-group1/specs/adrs/022821-Site-Additional-Features.md

 do a makeover of the website that is not detracting from the user's experience whilee also giving them a wider range of options.

 ## Decision Drivers
-1. Must be non-hindering features added to the website - features should not take away from the user's attention \br
+1. Must be non-hindering features added to the website - features should not take away from the user's attention
-2. Features shouldn't be cluttered - interface should remain intuitive and clear \br
+2. Features shouldn't be cluttered - interface should remain intuitive and clear
-3. Usability of the website must be kept. \br
+3. Usability of the website must be kept.

 ## Considered Options